 Second method is a bit popular on the internet.
 It’s changing the icon of the exe file we generated.
 First, I created a shortcut for my file and changed the icon of the shortcut as shown below.
-Then I hid the payloa d.
+Then I hid the payload.
 Now let me tell you about the name of my payload.
-My intention is to maximise the chances of my victim’s clicking on my payload.
+My intention is to maximize the chances of my victim’s clicking on my payload.
 So I gave that name (Just Google sunny leone for more info).

 All done.
 Now before I passed mu USB drive to my friends, I started a listener on Metasploit as shown below.

 I have set the required options and typed command “run” to start the listener as shown below.